cnu1812/DEEPS--Diagnostic-Emergency-Execution-Planning-System-/documentation/01-the-silent-crisis.md

 In that split second, information is everywhere, but **insight is nowhere**.

 The surgeon has to mentally stitch together the scan data, the falling blood pressure, and the robotic trajectory.
-One millisecond of cognitive lag—one hesitation—can be the difference between a successful ablation and a catastrophic bleed.
+One millisecond of cognitive lag one hesitation can be the difference between a successful ablation and a catastrophic bleed.

 ## The Statistics That Haunt Us
 I didn't build this project for fun.
 I built it because the numbers are terrifying.